A healthy lifestyle is recommended before conception and during pregnancy.

 - Exercise – at least 30 minutes of moderate intensity physical activity per day is optimal.

-- Start taking 500mcg folic acid one month prior to trying to conceive and continue for the first 3 months of pregnancy.
+- Start taking 500mcg folic acid one month prior to trying to conceive and continue for the first three months of pregnancy.
 This can reduce your chances of having a baby with a neural tube defect, such as Spina Bifida.

-- Visit your GP or one of the Eve Health Obstetricians for a preconception health check.
+- Visit your GP or one of the Eve Health obstetricians for a preconception health check.
 This usually includes a blood test, checking your infectious disease status, blood group and your level of immunity to certain diseases.
 If you do not have immunity, it may be recommended to be vaccinated prior to conception to protect you and your unborn baby.
 Your GP may also advise you to cease or change medications you may already be taking, as some medicines are contraindicated during pregnancy.